 Stories abound of ghost schooners and ghost ships of the Great Lakes.
 Many of these accounts are from the 1800s but a few extend well into the twentieth century.
 A ship cannot be deemed a ghost ship unless it has been spotted underway after it has sunk or burned to the waterline and declared a total loss.
-However, some stories will deem a ship a ghost ship if it experienced hauntings by spirits or cursed with endless mishaps.
+However, some stories will deem a ship a ghost ship if it experienced hauntings by spirits or is cursed with endless mishaps.

 Why Are there Stories of Ghost Ships on the Great Lakes?

 The Great Lakes are the world’s greatest collection of freshwater lakes.
-When the upper Great Lakes were being populated in the 1800s, there were no major roadways, few railways, and no substantial method to transport merchandise, such as lumber, to growing towns like Chicago and Cleveland.
+When the upper Great Lakes were being populated in the 1800s, there were no major roadways, few railways, and no substantial method to transport the merchandise, such as lumber, to growing towns like Chicago and Cleveland.
 The Great Lakes functioned as transportation corridors for ships transporting people and goods from the continent’s center to towns and cities along the way.

 The distance between Duluth and the St. Lawrence Seaway is over 2,000 nautical miles.
 Today, the journey may be completed in 48 hours.
 It took around ten days to sail it in the 1800s.
 Accounts of ship activity on Saginaw Bay’s Charity Island in the 1870s are compared to rush hour in Detroit today.
 With such a busy waterway, the chance of collision or mishap was high.